tracel-ai/burn/contributor-book/src/getting-started/testing.md

 2. Pop open a terminal, launch `ipython` and import `numpy` then do the calculations by hand.
 You can also use [Google Colab](https://colab.google/) so you don't have to install the packages on your system.
-3. Compare the actual outputs to the expected output for left-hand side, right-hande side.
+3. Compare the actual outputs to the expected output for left-hand side, right-hand side.

 For float tensors, it is advised to use `actual_output_tensor.into_data().assert_approx_eq(&expected_tensor_data,3)` instead of